lucasbagge/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Data Scientist
+role: Jr. Data Scientist

 # Organizations/Affiliations
 organizations:
-- name: Magasin
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am glad to introduce the new Digital Marketing team.
-We are our a new team of four with a Gro specialist, Data Scientist and our "My Captain - Dead Poets Society" Henri.
-We want to contributed to a deeper understand of the online sales though our special knowleged.
+bio: You can always contact me for a talk!

 # interests: